giiita/refuel/scaladia-container/README.md

 ### Testing

-When UnitTest parallel execution is enabled, overriding global scope dependencies such as `depends` in a test may result in unexpected overwrites between different threads.<br/>
+When UnitTest parallel execution is enabled, overriding global scope dependencies such as `overwrite` in a test may result in unexpected overwrites between different threads.<br/>
 Therefore, be careful to use narrowly overriding in unit tests.

 ```scala